joshkunz/iTunesControl/readme.md

 for the keyboard).
 There are two threads that are basically loops waiting for an item to come through the queue, both of the threads maintain a connection to iTunes using it's COM interface (a little like dbus or applescript for the uninitiated).
-Once an item is recived, they have a huge conditional sections that basically executes COM statements based on the key pressed and that's it.
+Once an item is received, they have a huge conditional sections that basically executes COM statements based on the key pressed and that's it.
 Things get a little more complicated with the text-entry stuff, basically it just bypasses the other conditionals.

-Have fun, and good luck using it. (and please belive me when I say I write much better code these days.)
+Have fun, and good luck using it. (and please believe me when I say I write much better code these days.)